flxzimmer/irtpwr/README.md

 Further documentation on how to use the package is found in the package
 vignettes:

--   The vignette “demo” gives an introduction of basic features,
+- The vignette “demo” gives a short introduction of basic features,
+- “power_analysis” gives a more thorough walkthrough of power analysis with irtpwr,
 - “adding_hypotheses” gives a tutorial on setting up custom hypotheses,
 - “hypothesis_templates” includes some templates for hypothesis objects that can be altered for your specific use case.

 If the vignettes were included during installation (for example using the methods above), they can be accessed via: